 Best Mattress for Sciatica: Reviews and Buyer’s Guide

 According to Harvard Health Publication, up to 40 percent of people will be affected by sciatica in their lives.
-Unfortunately, the condition tends to get lumped in with average back pain when it should be categorized as a much more critical condition.

 Thankfully, 90 percent of people recover from nerve irritation without surgery.
 In this post, we discuss how the right mattress and sleep habits can alleviate your pain.

 - Amerisleep AS3 — The Editors’ at Sleep Junkie recommend Amerisleep’s AS3 as the best mattress for sciatica.
 The AS3’s featured pressure-relieving Bio-Pur® foam and zoned support technology deliver restorative sleep.